Get News & Updates Directly To Your Inbox

-While we have learned a lot about AIDS over the past two and a half decades, World AIDS Day is a time to reflect on the disease and how much it has shaped our culture in the last generation.
-In honor of World AIDS Day, this December 1, we take a look at what we know about AIDS — what causes it and how to prevent it.
+While we have learned a lot about AIDS over the past four decades, World AIDS Day is a time to reflect on the disease and how much it has shaped our culture in the last generation.
+Every Dec.
+1, we take a look at what we know about AIDS — what causes it and how to prevent it.

 Not everyone who contracts HIV experiences symptoms right away.
-Some may feel tired or have a fever within the first two months that they are infected, while others may feel nothing at all.
-With this in mind, the only way to be sure if you are infected is to get tested.
-You can get tested at your doctor’s office or your local public health clinic.
-You can also get information on testing centers near you by calling the Centers for Disease Control and Prevention at 1-800-342-AIDS.
+Some may feel tired or have a fever within the first two months after they are infected.
+Others may feel nothing at all.
+Testing is the only way to know if you are infected.
+Testing is available at doctor’s offices and local public health clinics.
+The Centers for Disease Control and Prevention provides information about testing center locations across the United States through a toll-free number: 800-342-AIDS.

-To protect yourself from the virus, you need to understand how the disease spreads.
+To protect yourself from the virus, you need to understand the ways HIV and AIDS spread.

 Still have questions?
 Ask us here for more information.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association